 We update our entry requirements in our Undergraduate Prospectus on an annual basis in the light of changing academic requirements.
 Although we try not to change our entry requirements after the prospectus has been printed, occasionally late changes are made.
 This means that sometimes our requirements do not reflect the information published in the hard copy of our Undergraduate Prospectus.
-We therefore recommend that applicants look at the information in the course listings in our online Undergraduate Prospectus at www.liverpool.ac.uk/study/undergraduate/courses/ as the source of the most up-to-date information.
-Our academic entry requirements are also published on the UCAS website at www.ucas.com
+We therefore recommend that applicants look at the information in the course listings in our online Undergraduate Prospectus at Courses - University of Liverpool as the source of the most up-to-date information.
+For the majority of our programmes, our academic entry requirements are also published on the UCAS website at www.ucas.com

 In principle, we consider any qualification at a suitable academic level (Level 3 or above in the Regulated Qualifications Framework for England, Wales and Northern Ireland, or its equivalent in the Scottish Credit and Qualifications Framework).
 This also includes pre-Curriculum 2000 qualifications and a wide range of European and other international qualifications.
-More information on specific qualifications may be found on our website at: https://www.liverpool.ac.uk/study/undergraduate/applying/entry-requirements-and-qualifications/.
+More information on specific qualifications may be found on our website at: Entry requirements and qualifications - University of Liverpool.

 We seek to admit students who are able to benefit from the opportunities available at Liverpool.
 Applications will be assessed primarily on the basis of prior and predicted academic achievement.
-It is therefore important that applicants complete the UCAS application form fully without any omissions, and this should also include details of any time spent at another Higher Education Institution.
-Assessment for admission to particular programmes may also draw on a variety of methods of assessment over and above the information on the UCAS application, including interviews and the use of portfolio evidence.
+It is therefore important that applicants complete the application form fully without any omissions, and this should also include details of any time spent at another Higher Education Institution.
+Assessment for admission to particular programmes may also draw on a variety of methods of assessment over and above the information on the application, including interviews and the use of portfolio evidence.
+These include but are not exclusive to programmes allied to Medicine, Dentistry, Veterinary Sciences, Health Sciences, Architecture, and Music.

-We require all applicants for undergraduate programmes to demonstrate a good general education, which includes acceptable levels of literacy and numeracy, normally equivalent to at least Grade C at GCSE in English and Mathematics, or Grade 4 in the numerical grading scale used in England from 2017 entry.
+We require all applicants for undergraduate programmes to demonstrate a good general education, which includes acceptable levels of literacy and numeracy, normally equivalent to at least Grade C at GCSE in English and Mathematics, or Grade 4 in the numerical grading scale.
 Individual programmes may have additional requirements, and these are outlined in each programme entry in the online prospectus.
 For international applicants, we accept a range of qualifications that meet our requirements.
-Please see https://www.liverpool.ac.uk/study/international/countries/ for more information.

 Students whose first language is not English will need to provide evidence that they hold an acceptable English language qualification.
-For more information, see https://www.liverpool.ac.uk/study/international/apply/english-language/.
+For more information, see English Language entry requirements - University of Liverpool.